gridai/grid-docs/docs/features/datastores/1_README.md

 :::info

-In order to ensure complete data privacy & flexibility of use, Grid never attempts to process the contents of the files or infer/optimize for  particular usage behaviors based off of file contents.
+In order to ensure complete data privacy & flexibility of use, Grid never attempts to process the contents of the files or infer/optimize for any particular usage behaviors based on file contents.

 :::

 ## Why use Datastores

-Datastores are zero-cost datasets (yes, we really do mean that they are free too you - free as in "free beer"!) backed by cloud storage which are made instantly available to compute jobs as part of a read-only filesystem.
-If you have a compute script which reads files in a directory structure on you local computer, then the only thing you need to change when running on Grid is the location of the `data` directory!
+Datastores are zero-cost datasets (yes, we really do mean that they are free too you - free as in "free beer"!) backed by cloud storage.
+They are made instantly available to compute jobs as part of a read-only filesystem.
+If you have a compute script which reads files in a directory structure on your local computer, then the only thing you need to change when running on Grid is the location of the `data` directory!

-Datastores are *a necessity when dealing with data at scale* (e.g. data which cannot be reasonably downloaded from some HTTP URL when a compute job starts up) by providing a **singular & immutable datasets resource of near unlimited scale.**
+Datastores are *a necessity when dealing with data at scale* (e.g. data which cannot be reasonably downloaded from some HTTP URL when a compute job starts up) by providing a **singular & immutable dataset resource of near unlimited scale.**

 :::tip